Frank Messervy

-General Sir Frank Walter Messervy, KCSI, KBE, CB, DSO1 (9 December 1893 – 2 February 1974) was a British Indian Army officer in the First and Second World Wars.
-Following its independence, he was the first Commander-in-Chief of the Pakistan Army (15 August 1947 – 10 February 1948).
-Previously, he had served as General Officer Commanding-in-Chief Northern Command, India in 1946 and 1947.
+General Sir Frank Walter Messervy, KCSI, KBE, CB, DSO1 (9 December 1893 – 2 February 1974) was a British military officer who served as the first commander-in-chief of the Pakistan Army from August 1947 to February 1948.
+Prior to Pakistan's independence, he served in the British Indian Army in the First and Second World Wars, and as the General Officer Commanding-in-Chief for Northern Command of British India in 1946 and 1947.

-Personal
+Early life

-Messervy was born in 1893 in Trinidad the oldest child of Walter John Messervy (born in Jersey in the English Channel), a bank manager in the colony (and later England) and his wife Myra Naida de Boissiere from Trinidad.
+Messervy was born in Trinidad on 9 December 1893, the oldest child of Walter John Messervy (born in Jersey in the English Channel), a bank manager in the colony (and later England) and his wife Myra Naida de Boissiere from Trinidad.

 Early career

-Sent to England from Trinidad, he was initially educated at Eton College and the Royal Military College, Sandhurst and was commissioned into the Indian Army in 1913 and in 1914 joined 9th Hodson's Horse. which later became part of the 4th Duke of Cambridge's Own Hodson's Horse.
+Sent to England from Trinidad, Messervy was initially educated at Eton College and the Royal Military College, Sandhurst, and was commissioned into the Indian Army in January 1913 and in 1914 joined 9th Hodson's Horse. which later became part of the 4th Duke of Cambridge's Own Hodson's Horse.
 He would see action in the First World War in France, Palestine and Syria from 1914 to 1918.
 He later served in Kurdistan in 1919.

-After attending the Staff College, Camberley, from 1925−1926, Messervy was appointed as an instructor at the Staff College, Quetta from 1932 to 1936.
-He was made Commanding Officer (CO) of the 13th Duke of Connaught's's Own Lancers, then in British India, during 1938 and 1939.
+After attending the Staff College, Camberley, from 1925 to 1926, Messervy was appointed as an instructor at the Staff College, Quetta from 1932 to 1936, where Bernard Montgomery was among his fellow instructors.
+He was made commanding officer of the 13th Duke of Connaught's's Own Lancers, then in British India, during 1938 and 1939.

 Second World War

 East Africa

-In September 1939, Messervy was promoted to colonel and became a General Staff Officer Grade 1 of the Indian 5th Infantry Division, which was about to be formed at Secunderabad.
+In September 1939, Messervy was promoted to colonel and became a General Staff Officer Grade 1 (GSO1) of the 5th Indian Infantry Division, which was about to be formed at Secunderabad.
 In mid-1940, the division was sent to the Sudan to counter the threat from the Italian forces based in Italian East Africa.
 Messervy was appointed commander of Gazelle Force.
 Created on 16 October 1940, it was a mobile reconnaissance and strike formation of expanded battalion size created from elements of 5th Indian Division.
-During the ensuing East African Campaign, Messervy commanded Gazelle Force with notable success, latterly attached to the Indian 4th Infantry Division.
+During the ensuing East African campaign, Messervy commanded Gazelle Force with notable success, latterly attached to the Indian 4th Infantry Division.
 By 13 February 1941, the campaign had become static and Messervy's formation was disbanded.

-In early March 1941, Messervy was promoted acting brigadier to command the Indian 5th Infantry Division's 9th Infantry Brigade and played a significant role in the third Battle of Keren during the second half of March 1941.
+In early March 1941, Messervy was promoted acting brigadier to command the Indian 5th Infantry Division's 9th Indian Infantry Brigade and played a significant role in the third Battle of Keren during the second half of March 1941.
 His promotion was in part related to his actions during the advance from Kassala through Agordat to the early fighting at Keren during February.

-When Major-General Noel Beresford-Peirse, then commander of the Indian 4th Infantry Division, was promoted to command XIII Corps in North Africa Messervy, a brigadier for only six weeks, was appointed to take his place.
+When Major-General Noel Beresford-Peirse, then commander of the 4th Indian Infantry Division, was promoted to command XIII Corps in North Africa Messervy, a brigadier for only six weeks, was appointed to take his place.
+He was promoted to the acting rank of major general as a result of his new appointment.